NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 Veiled in secrecy, NIHON KOHDEN does not explain to the market how they could make sockets that are flexible enough for a total five types of internal hardware, as well as being diverted for use as serial ports for self-contained kit sets.
 Almost all sales and marketing people employed in Japan Head Office have no engineering background, so there are plenty of "company secrets" that should not be discussed with the distributors or customers.

-Back in the 1990s, NIHON KHODEN identified five types of analog hardware (Temperature, IBP, Cardiac Output, Thermistor Respiration, FiO2) to form a hardware community that link to only two sockets meant for sharing use.
+Back in the 1990s, NIHON KHODEN identified five types of analog hardware (Temperature, IBP, Cardiac Output, Thermistor-method Respiration, FiO2) to form a hardware community that link to only two sockets meant for sharing use.
 These flexible communal sockets are known as MULTI (short for multi-parameter) sockets and colored yellow.
 The hardware community, known as a MULTI-PARAMETER UNIT (MPU), was actually a design to reduce the number of physical sockets on a front panel with limited space area, resulting in an MPU with the unusual characteristics of having more hardware than MULTI sockets.
 We need to view the MPU from the right perspective to understand that this is not a design to adopt when there is sufficient panel space to mount all the necessary sockets.

 To access each type of hardwarean external measurement cable with a digital parameter code stored in its plug needs to be inserted into one of the two MULTI sockets.
 These measurement cables that come with yellow coded plugs are collectively cited as Smart Cables by the manufacturer and each embedded digital parameter code pinpoints the exact type of internal hardware and software needed by a particular measurement cable.